smcclatchy/gene-expression-qtl/_episodes/03-load-explore-data.md

 library(tidyverse)
 library(knitr)
 library(corrplot)
-# the following analysis is from File S1 Attie_eQTL_paper_physiology.Rmd
+# the following analysis is derived from supplementary
+# File S1 Attie_eQTL_paper_physiology.Rmd
-# compliments of Daniel Gatti.
+# by Daniel Gatti.
 See Data Dryad entry for more information.
 ~~~
 {: .language-r}